-Three of the lines in Fig. 16 are achievable with LBAD devices: Log + Sets, +WREN, and +Physical Sep.
+Three of the lines in Fig. 18 are achievable with LBAD devices: Log + Sets, +WREN, and +Physical Sep (though +Physical Sep assumes an augmentation to LBAD such as streams).
 Log + Sets represents the current Kangroo implementation on LBAD. +WREN is a naive port of Kangaroo to WREN devices that redirects all cache writes to a single log-structured store using FIFO garbage collection.
-This naïve port does not attempt any separation of objects by expected lifetime, and we assume it has the same WA as Kangaroo.
-However, current LBAD devices do try to separate objects belonging to different, concurrent streams, so one would expect an LBAD device to perform, in practice, somewhere between +WREN and +Physical Sep.
-But even in the best case, Physical Sep. still incurs far too many writes, limiting the lifetime of a QLC device to less than half a year.
+This naïve port does not attempt any separation of objects by expected lifetime, and we assume it has the same ALWA as Kangaroo. +WREN has a simplistic FIFO garbage collection policy, meaning that it can be worse than just running on LBAD which often do try to separate objects belonging to different streams.
+This means +WREN has higher write rates than Kangaroo on LBAD.
+In practice, even the best LBAD implementation must perform somewhere between +WREN and +Physical Sep, which would require LBAD to perfectly predict different streams of data.
+But even in this best case of Physical Sep., the cache still incurs far too many writes, limiting the lifetime of a QLC device to less than half a year.